Arlington (song)

 "Arlington" is a song written by Jeremy Spillman and Dave Turnbull and recorded by American country music artist Trace Adkins.
 It was released in June 2005 as the second single from Adkin's album Songs About Me.
 The song reached number 16 on the Billboard Hot Country Singles & Tracks chart.

 Content

-It is song from the viewpoint of a soldier, killed in battle and buried at Arlington National Cemetery.
+It is sung from the viewpoint of a soldier, killed in battle and buried at Arlington National Cemetery.
 It was inspired by United States Marine Corps Corporal Patrick Nixon, who died in battle in 2003.
 After meeting Nixon's father, Turnbull was inspired to write the song.

 Adkins said that "This is not a war song, and it has nothing to do with politics.
 This is a true story."

 Critical reception

 Deborah Evans Price of Billboard gave the song a positive review, calling it a "hauntingly beautiful song about sacrifice, honor, and the cost of freedom, and it leaves a lasting impression no matter which way your political views lean."